Account Search Logout

 “Bank accounts?”

-“Sash emptied our accounts, so we know he’s waiting.”
-Niko tightened the band that held his long black hair.
-“Come on and get dressed.
-We got to catch the noon o’clock bus.”
+“Sash emptied our accounts, so we know he’s waiting for us.”
+Niko tossed his long ponytail over his shoulder.
+“Come on, get dressed, Andrej.
+We got to catch the noon o’clock bus,”

-“Niko, I’m going home.”
-Andrew folded his arms.
+“Niko, I’m going home,” Andrew said.
 “I’m going back to Atlantic City.”

 The man’s large eyes drifted to the duffels.
 “We made plans,”

-“You made plans,” said Andrew.
+“You made plans,” he countered.
 “I never said I was a party,”

 “I called my mother last night.”
 Andrew prayed his story would get the man out of his room.
 “She’s expecting me at the bus terminal this afternoon.”